Registration has two main steps. If you would like more information on League Play, please see the details further below and links in the top menu.

 Tournament Structure: League Play

 The LA/SoCal region is growing!
-In order to give all teams ample opportunities to compete with their robots, two seasons ago we moved to a League model for tournaments.
+In order to give all teams ample opportunities to compete with their robots, we moved to a League model for tournaments in 2016.

 Leagues are communities of no more than 16 teams that are located (hopefully) geographically close.
 The League plays 4 Meets, with 5 matches in each half-day Meet.
-Meets run from November to late January, with dates Saturdays or Sundays determined by the host, and approximately 2 weeks apart.
+Meets run approximately 2 weeks apart on either Saturdays or Sundays determined by the host.

 These Meet Events run 3-4 hours.
 This is game play only, with no judging.
 From all the Meets 1-3 that a given team competes in, its top 10 scores out of the 15 standard matches will carry forward to combine with its qualifying round scores in its Inter-League Tournament.
 This excludes scores from the no-score Meet 0, the first Meet event, which serves as a practice event for teams and volunteers to get acquainted with each other and the system before points start to accumulate.